unixpickle/cubezapp/README.md

 Cubezapp will be the best cube timer in existence.
 It will support scramble generation and 3D rendering (with WebGL), online cloud storage for times, graphs, statistic analysis, and more.

+# TODO

+ * Remove sessions from the model.

 # License

 **cubezapp2** is licensed under the BSD 2-clause license.
 See [LICENSE](LICENSE).